-Kirk Douglas, Melissa Leo, and Omar Sharif Jr. photo: Michael Yada / © A.M.P.A.S.
+Best Supporting Actress Oscar winner Melissa Leo, Kirk Douglas, and Omar Sharif Jr. photo: Michael Yada / © A.M.P.A.S.

 Ariane Labed, Yorgos Lanthimos and Aggeliki Papoulia: 'Dogtooth' contingent on Oscars' Red Carpet

-Though widely acclaimed, Dogtooth was considered an unlikely Oscar contender because of its “unusualness.”
-This year's other Best Foreign Language Film nominees were:
+Although widely acclaimed, Dogtooth was considered an unlikely Oscar contender because of its “unusualness.”
+This year's three other Best Foreign Language Film nominees were: